-I promised to blog about how I lost weight.
+I promised to blog about how I lost weight through keto diet.
 I apologize for the delay because I had a crazy busy week.
 I’ll make sure to write in terms people can understand (no scientific blahblah).

 I lost weight using a combination of diet and exercise.
 I’ll tackle the dieting part first.
 I’m doing this for all the lazy (haha!) but inspired people out there who want to embark on a road to weight loss.
 The trick is to get past the initial inertia.
 It can be done!